aoswalt/notes/zk/90vq8_zettelkasten.md

 ## Tags

+Generally, [tags are ineffective](https://notes.andymatuschak.org/About_these_notes?stackedNotes=z3MzhvmesiD2htMaEFQJif7gJgyaHAQvKH49Z) because they do not provide context.
+Links should be [explicitly](https://notes.andymatuschak.org/About_these_notes?stackedNotes=z4RjXweCWNTdmHUFJpDCPmWVnwBEDbKviu9QJ) and provide context about _why_ the note is being linked to.

-Tags should describe [objects not topics](https://zettelkasten.de/posts/object-tags-vs-topic-tags/) to be able to get only the notes specifically applicable to the tag and not broadly related.
+If leveraged, tags should describe [objects not topics](https://zettelkasten.de/posts/object-tags-vs-topic-tags/) to be able to get only the notes specifically applicable to the tag and not broadly related.

 > Only tags that are specific to the objects I use and mention in a note are worthy